sorceressyidi/Lily-s-Note/docs/GP/light/light.md

 Thus $n_isin\theta_i=n_tsin\theta_t$

-##### Understanding Mirage with Fermat’s Principle

-* At very low angles the rays appear to be coming from beneath the road as if reflected in a puddle

-* The effect is easy to view on long modern highways.
-The only requirement is that you look at the road at near

-  glancing incidence, because the rays bend very gradually.

 ### Huygens’ Principle

 **Huygens’ principle** is: All points on a wavefront serve as point sources of spherical secondary wavelets.
 After a time $t$, the new position of the wavefront will be that of a surface tangent to these secondary wavelets.